 Oyster Bay National Wildlife Refuge was donated to the Service by the Town of Oyster Bay in 1968 as a habitat for migratory birds, particularly wintering waterfowl.
 The refuge, totaling 3,204 acres from the bay bottom up to mean high water, is located on the north shore of Long Island.
 Oyster Bay refuge is unique in the National Wildlife Refuge System, serving as a marine refuge rather than the more traditional terrestrial refuge; it comprises the waters and marshes of Oyster Bay and Cold Spring harbors.
 This refuge is open to the public.

+Oyster Bay NWR is located on the north shore of eastern Nassau County and is only accessible by boat.
+This 3,209-acre area includes bay, salt marsh and freshwater wetlands, and is especially important for wintering waterfowl and a variety of waterbirds.
 The refuge waters are open 24 hours a day.
 Contact the Town of Oyster Bay for mooring and boat lunch information.

 Follow Us Online